paulschreiber/grunt-git-modified-files/README.md

-# grunt-git-changed-files
+# grunt-git-modified-files
-Grunt plugin to generate a list of the files that have changed in your Git working tree.
+Grunt plugin to generate a list of the files that have modified in your Git working tree.